homothetyhk/RandomizerMod/LOGIC_README.md

 ### Shade Skips
 - Shade Skips are skips which utilize the shade, often by pogoing it or using it for damage boosts.
-- Generally, shade skips which require shade fireballs are not in logic, due to their rng-dependence and relative obscurity.
+- Generally, shade skips which require shade fireballs are not in logic, due to their RNG-dependence and relative obscurity.
 - Some shade skips are only conditionally in logic, depending on the transition randomizer setting.
 Limitations of the randomizer make it infeasible to calculate bench accessibility for setting up shade skips in every location.
 - In logic, Shade Skips are indicated with the **SHADESKIPS** token.
 More commonly, the **ITEMSHADESKIPS**, **AREASHADESKIPS**, or **ROOMSHADESKIPS** macros are used.
 - Examples include: